Codeception/Codeception/docs/06-ModulesAndHelpers.md

 This way if you try to use two modules sharing the same conflicted interface you will get an exception.

-**Framework modules, PhpBrowser, and WebDriver** can't be used together to avoid confusion.
-For instance, `amOnPage` method exists in all those modules, and you should not guess which module will actually execute it.
+To avoid confusion, **Framework modules, PhpBrowser, and WebDriver** can't be used together.
+For instance, the `amOnPage` method exists in all those modules, and you should not try to guess which module will actually execute it.
-If you do acceptance testing set up either WebDriver or PHPBrowser but do not setup both.
+If you are doing acceptance testing, set up either WebDriver or PHPBrowser but do not set both up at the same time.
-If you do functional testing, enable one of the framework modules.
+If you are doing functional testing, enable only one of the framework modules.

-In case you need to use a module which depends on conflicted one, specify it as dependent module in config.
+In case you need to use a module which depends on a conflicted one, specify it as a dependent module in the configuration.
-Probably you may want to use `WebDriver` with `REST` module which interacts with a server through `PhpBrowser`.
+You may want to use `WebDriver` with the `REST` module which interacts with a server through `PhpBrowser`.
-In this case your config should look like:
+In this case your config should look like this:

 ```yaml
 modules: